Paddle Sports Equipment

 HOW LONG WILL MY SPRAY DECK TAKE TO BUILD?

-Out standard lead-time after receiving the completed measurement form is 3 - 4 weeks.
-For a surcharge of $150.00 we can prioritize your order and make sure you have it when you need it.
+Out standard lead-time after receiving the completed measurement form is 3-4 weeks, though due to unprecedented demand our current turnaround time is 5-6 weeks.
+For a surcharge of $199.95 we can prioritize your order and make sure you have it when you need it.

 CAN I ADD NEW FEATURES TO THE DECK?